TabakaLab/CellJourney/README.md

 ```
 python /path/to/celljourney/celljourney.py
 ```
-The dashboard will open automatically in your browser.
+If the software is not in the Docker container (see Docker section below) the dashboard will open automatically in your browser.
 To suppress the automatic opening, add the `--suppressbrowser` flag to your command.
 ```
 python celljourney.py --suppressbrowser
 ```